 The modern form is driven partly by context and inherent planning considerations and partly from the functionality of a sustainable house.

 Almost as a palimpsest of a previous building, a ribbon of stone appears on the ground near the entrance.
-Becoming a wall to the double height hallway it directs the view through to the south facing rear.
-The Cotswold buff facing brick and unfinished timber cladding serve to visually anchor the house to its location.
+Becoming a wall to the double-height hallway it directs the view through to the south-facing rear.
+The Cotswold buff facing brick and unfinished timber cladding serves to visually anchor the house to its location.

 Leaving behind comfortable, but dark, draughty, thatched stone cottages, our clients have truly embraced their warm, mechanically ventilated, ground source heated, modern and light-filled home.